WMCA (AM): Talk era

 The station finally adopted a full-time talk radio format in 1970, calling itself as "Dial-Log Radio".
 The "Good Guys" music era was over, although the "Good Guy" theme eventually did make a comeback in a promotional marketing effort.

 When WMCA acquired New York Yankees baseball broadcast rights in 1971, DJ Jack Spector stayed on to host a sports talk show, while Bob Grant debuted in New York radio as the house conservative.
 "Long John" Nebel came over from WNBC in 1973 and became a fixture on overnights, accompanied by his co-host and spouse Candy Jones.
 Malachy McCourt hosted a Sunday night call-in show that was mostly personal reminiscences of the type that later became the subject of the bestselling autobiography Angela's Ashes, by his brother Frank McCourt.

-In 1972, John Sterling succeeded Spector as sports talk host, transforming the program into one of the first confrontational sports talks shows, as well as doing play-by-play for New York Islanders hockey and New York Nets basketball games that were carried on WMCA.
+In 1972, John Sterling succeeded Spector as sports talk host, transforming the program into one of the first confrontational sports talk shows, as well as doing play-by-play for New York Islanders hockey and New York Nets basketball games that were carried on WMCA.
 It was there that his knowledgeable and over-the-top broadcasting style would first be heard in the New York area.
 WMCA carried Yankees games until 1977.
 The station then held the broadcast rights for the New York Mets from 1978 through 1983.

 WMCA introduced a new morning news-talk program, hosted by Ralph Howard, Bill Ryan and a team of reporters who were all referred to as the "Good Guys".
 During the 1970s, ratings were healthy for WMCA as a talk station.
 Jonathan King, who had been at the top of the Good Guys chart in 1965 with his single "Everyone's Gone to the Moon", hosted the weekday midday show for a year in 1981.
 Most surveys showed the station in the top 10.
 This was before WOR became exclusively talk, and also before WABC changed to talk in the early 1980s.

 The Straus family sold WMCA in 1986 for $11 million.
 It was the largest stand-alone AM station sale of the year, and the last family-owned radio station in New York.
 New owner Federal Broadcasting kept the talk format, but switched to a financial news format on weekdays between 5:00 am and 7:00 pm, just prior to selling the station in April 1989 to Salem Communications, which subsequently sold its original New York station, the original WNYM (1330 AM, now WWRV) to comply with FCC rules of the time.
 Salem immediately implemented a format that focused on religion and leased-time programming.
 At that time, all WMCA staffers were invited to apply for positions with the "new" WMCA.
 Federal Broadcasting eventually sold off all its stations and left the broadcasting business.